El Rey

 About El Rey

-El Rey National Park is located in the Yungas foothills of Salta Province, northwestern Argentina, covering approximately 44,000 hectares.
-The park protects a remarkable transition between the high Andean yungas (subtropical mountain forests) and the lowland Chaco plain, creating an extraordinary concentration of biodiversity within a relatively small area.
-Founded in 1948, it is one of Argentina's older national parks.
-The park encompasses rugged mountain terrain with peaks reaching 2,200 meters and descends to lowland forest at around 700 meters.
+El Rey National Park is located in the Yungas foothills of Salta Province, northwestern Argentina, covering approximately 44,162 hectares.
+[1] The park protects a remarkable transition between the high Andean yungas (subtropical mountain forests) and the lowland Chaco plain, creating an extraordinary concentration of biodiversity within a relatively small area.
+Founded in 1948, it is the first national park established in an Argentine province.
+[2] The park encompasses rugged mountain terrain with peaks reaching 2,200 meters and descends to lowland forest at around 700 meters.
 Its isolation and relatively intact forest make it an important refuge for species that have been depleted across much of northwestern Argentina.

 Wildlife Ecosystems

 El Rey supports extraordinary biodiversity thanks to its position at the confluence of Andean and Chaco ecosystems.
-Jaguars are present but rare.
-Tapirs (Tapirus terrestris) inhabit the dense forest interior and are more frequently observed here than in many other Argentine parks.
+Jaguars (Panthera onca) are present but rare.
+Tapirs (Tapirus terrestris)—the largest terrestrial mammal in South America—inhabit the dense forest interior and are emblematic of the park.
 Pumas, ocelots, and jaguarundis complete the cat guild.
 Giant anteaters, giant armadillos, marsh deer, and brocket deer are all recorded.
-The avifauna is exceptional—over 300 species including iconic Yungas birds such as the crested quetzal, toucans, and numerous tanagers.
-The Harpy Eagle and King Vulture have been recorded.
-The park's birdlife reflects its position in the South American Andes biodiversity hotspot.
+The park hosts 44 mammal species in total.
+[1] The avifauna includes red-legged seriemas (chuñas de patas rojas), chachalacas, mountain guans, toucans, and numerous tanagers typical of the Yungas ecoregion.
+The park is recognized as an important bird conservation area.

 Flora Ecosystems

 The park's vegetation is structured in distinct altitudinal zones.
 The lower slopes (700–900 m) support yungas piedmont forests with dense, humid understory, dominated by tipa (Tipuana tipu), nogal criollo (Juglans australis), and palo blanco (Calycophyllum multiflorum).
-At mid-elevations (900–1,500 m), montane forests feature massive Mirtáceas trees and abundant tree ferns, epiphytic orchids, and bromeliads.
+[1] At mid-elevations (900–1,500 m), montane forests feature massive Myrtaceae trees and abundant tree ferns, epiphytic orchids, and bromeliads.
 Upper cloud forests (1,500–2,200 m) are characterized by alder (Alnus acuminata) and myrtles.
-The transition zone at the park's eastern boundary shows the abrupt shift to Chaco dry forest with quebracho and cactus.
-The park contains some of the most diverse forest communities in Argentina.
+One plant species—Aphelandra lilacina—is endemic only to El Rey.
+[2] The transition zone at the park's eastern boundary shows the abrupt shift to Chaco dry forest with quebracho and cactus.

 Geology

 El Rey sits on the sub-Andean ranges (Sierras Subandinas), a series of fold-and-thrust mountain chains that form the eastern margin of the Andes in northwestern Argentina.
 The mountains expose Paleozoic and Mesozoic sedimentary rocks—sandstones, shales, and limestones—that were folded and faulted during the Miocene and Pliocene Andean orogeny.
-The park's topography is characterized by steep-sided ridges and valleys carved by rivers draining eastward into the Chaco lowlands.
-The Río Popayán and other streams cut deeply into the bedrock, creating spectacular gorges and waterfalls.
+The Serranías de la Cresta de Gallo encircle the park's interior in a dramatic amphitheater formation.
+[1] The park's topography is characterized by steep-sided ridges and valleys carved by rivers draining eastward into the Chaco lowlands.
 Ongoing tectonic activity means the region experiences occasional earthquakes.

 Climate And Weather

 El Rey experiences a subtropical mountain climate with a pronounced wet season from October to April, when moist air from the Atlantic penetrates the Andes foothills.
-Annual rainfall varies dramatically with altitude and aspect, ranging from 700 mm in the drier western valleys to over 2,000 mm on eastward-facing slopes that intercept moisture-laden air.
-Cloud forest zones experience persistent fog and mist during much of the year.
+Annual rainfall reaches approximately 2,000 mm on moisture-exposed slopes, with mean temperatures of 22–25°C. [1] Cloud forest zones experience persistent fog and mist during much of the year.
 The dry season (May–September) brings cooler, clearer conditions.
 Summer temperatures in the lower forest reach 30–35°C while high-elevation areas remain cool.
-The combination of topographic diversity and seasonal rainfall creates micro-climates that support an extraordinary range of habitats.
+Seasonal heavy rains (December–March) can make the access road via Provincial Route 20 impassable.

 Human History